Contact Us Online

-- If you fail to attend an appointment without informing us we will write to you asking if there are any specific problems preventing you from letting us know
+- If you fail to attend an appointment without informing us, we may write to you asking if there are any specific problems preventing you from letting us know

-- If you repeatedly fail to attend appointments you may be removed from the practice list and have to find an alternative GP practice
+- If you repeatedly fail to attend appointments you may be removed from the practice list and will have to find an alternative GP practice.

-Please help Lancaster Medical Practice make the best use of its appointments for all of its patients.
+Please help us make the best use of our appointments for all patients.